Incarceration to College

 Incarceration to College is a college outreach program from the Underground Scholars Initiative for in-custody and out-of-custody youth.
 We provide a comprehensive program that assists high risk youth from the moment of interaction all the way through their college careers.
 Research suggests that although over 90% of juveniles want to obtain a college degree less than 10% will ever receive a college degree.
 These numbers are staggering and disheartening.
 As a previously incarcerated person I recognize that something must be done to bridge the educational aspirations of high risk youth to real life attainment of college degrees.
 As of 2024, we have impacted hundreds of incarcerated youth.
 With your support, we would like to continue to dismantle the school-to-prison pipeline by disrupting recidivism through access to higher education.Over the next five years the Incarceration to College will increase educational attainment and employability while decreasing incarceration rates for youth across the Bay Area by ensuring access to full service in-custody educational support services, in custody Pathways to College career technical education courses, and personalized re-entry services that divert youth from incarceration and into education and support throughout their educational careers.

-Please join The Underground Scholars Initiative, The Mellon Foundation, The Crank Start Re-entry Foundation, and Berkeley Underground Scholars in our fight to restore the rights of justice impacted people.
+Please join The Underground Scholars Initiative, The Anne E. Casey Foundation, The Mellon Foundation, The Crank Start Re-entry Foundation, and Berkeley Underground Scholars in our fight to restore the rights of justice impacted people.

 MEdia, Articles and Blogs